-Southampton City Council's Development Plan comprises a series of documents which, as a whole, set out our aspirations for the city, our long-term strategic plans for Southampton as well as a variety of other non-strategic planning policies.
-These are used to manage all development within the city boundary (see figure 1) and is what our planning officers consider development proposals against to ensure that we, as the planning authority, are making consistent decisions in the best interest of the city.
+Southampton City Council's Development Plan comprises a series of documents which, as a whole, set out the aspirations for the city, the long-term strategic plans for Southampton, as well as a variety of other non-strategic planning policies to manage development within the city boundary (see figure 1).
+The Development Plan is also what both the planning officers and planning committee consider development proposals against to ensure that we, as the local planning authority for Southampton, are making consistent decisions in the best interest of the city.